dgatf/msrc/README.md

 Optionally you can add any of the following analog sensors:

-- 2 x voltage divider can be added to read the battery voltage
+- 2 x voltage divider can be added to read the battery voltage (A2, A3)
-- Current sensor
+- 2 x temperature sensors (thermistors) (A0, A1)
-- 2 x temperature sensors (thermistors)
+- Current sensor (A4)

 <p align="center"><img src="./images/esc_smartport_full.png" width="600"><br>
   <i>Full circuit</i><br><br></p>